pandastrike/panda-confidential/API.md

 ## EncryptionKeyPair
 _extends [KeyPair][classKeyPair]_

 This key pair is used by panda-confidential for public key encryption.
-You may generate a pair by invoking [`keyPair.Encryption()`][EncryptionKeyPair].
+You may generate a pair by invoking [`keyPair.encryption()`][EncryptionKeyPair].

 ___The key pair you generate for encryption is _not_ suitable for signing.___

 ## SignatureKeyPair
 _extends [KeyPair][classKeyPair]_

 This key pair is used by panda-confidential for message signing.
-You may generate a pair by invoking [`keyPair.Signature()`][SignatureKeyPair].
+You may generate a pair by invoking [`keyPair.signature()`][SignatureKeyPair].

 ___The key pair you generate for signing is _not_ suitable for encryption.___

 ## SignedMessage
 ### Properties
   - `message` - The message that has been signed, stored as an Uint8Array of bytes, ready for use within TweetNaCl.js.
   - `encoding` - The encoding of the original message.
-When this value is `binary`, dumping the message will return an Uint8Array.
+When this value is `binary`, encoding the message will return an Uint8Array.
   - `signatures` - A list of signatures generated by signing the `message` with a private key.
 These are stored as Uint8Arrays, ready for use within TweetNaCl.js.
   - `publicKeys` - A list of the public keys used to validate the matching signatures in the `signatures` list.
 These are stored as Uint8Arrays, ready for use within TweetNaCl.js.

 ### Methods
-- `dump`
+- `encode`
-  - _dump &rarr; Value_
+  - _encode &rarr; Value_

    outputs all the properties of this instance as a Base64 encoded stringified object.

-- `dumpMessage`
+- `encodeMessage`
-  - _dumpMessage &rarr; Value_
+  - _encodeMessage &rarr; Value_

   outputs the message as a string with the encoding matching the value of the `encoding` property.
 If `encoding` is `binary`, this method returns the message as an Uint8Array.